Allegations against caregivers policy

 The draft outcome report will be presented to the practice leader for agreement in principle.
 The assessing/investigating social worker and a supervisor will then provide the report to the caregivers in person.

-Once the caregivers had had the opportunity to provide comment and feedback, the outcome report will be completed and provided to the practice leader.
+Once the caregivers have had the opportunity to provide comment and feedback, the outcome report will be completed and provided to the practice leader.

 The practice leader must provide the completed outcome report to the caregivers and give them an opportunity for a face-to-face meeting to discuss the outcome report and recommendations.
 Only then can a final decision be reached regarding the outcomes, including caregiver status.